PhrozenByte/wg-udp2raw/README.md

 `wg-udp2raw` expects the `udp2raw@.service` Systemd unit to start `udp2raw` using the `/etc/udp2raw/<config>.conf` config file. `wg-udp2raw` will modify this config file to match what was passed to it as arguments.
 It will also be responsible for resolving the endpoint's hostname, and adding a direct route to the endpoint via the default interface (i.e. bypassing any VPN and thus not creating a traffic loop).
 You'll find the correct [`udp2raw` config](./etc/udp2raw/wg-udp2raw.conf) in this repository.
 It's strongly recommended that the Systemd unit starts `udp2raw` with an unprivileged user.
 If your distribution doesn't ship `udp2raw` with such Systemd unit, you can find an [example Systemd unit](./etc/systemd/system/udp2raw@.service) in this repository.

-On the endpoint's side one should use a similar `udp2raw@.service` Systemd unit to permanently run a `udp2raw` server instance.
+On the endpoint's side one should use a similar `udp2raw@.service` Systemd unit to permanently run a `udp2raw` server instance with matching configuration.
 On the server's side there's no need for `wg-udp2raw`.

 `wg-udp2raw` was written to run with [GNU Bash](https://www.gnu.org/software/bash/).
 It requires the [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) utilities, [sed](https://sed.sourceforge.io/), [GNU awk](https://www.gnu.org/software/gawk/), [GNU grep](https://www.gnu.org/software/grep/), `getent` from the [GNU C library](https://www.gnu.org/software/libc/), and - obviously - [`udp2raw`](https://github.com/wangyu-/udp2raw) to be installed.